-- The financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest ("SPPI") on the principal amount outstanding.
+- The financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - •The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest ("SPPI") on the principal amount outstanding.

-Financial assets at amortised cost include trade and other receivables, dividends and interest receivable and cash and cash equivalents.
+Financial assets at amortised cost include dividends and interest receivable, other receivables and cash and cash equivalents.